kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/kustomization/patches/_index.md

 [strategic merge]: /references/kustomize/glossary#patchstrategicmerge
 [JSON6902]: /references/kustomize/glossary#patchjson6902

-Patches (also call overlays) add or override fields on resources.
+Patches (also called overlays) add or override fields on resources.
 They are provided using the `patches` Kustomization field.

 The `patches` field contains a list of patches to be applied in the order they are specified.